cardeapay/stack/docs/srs/srs.md

 <a name="3_2_3_usability"></a>

 Cardea App should be usable on desktop and mobile web browsers.
-Cardea Widget should work on desktop and modile web browsers.
+Cardea Widget should work on desktop and mobile web browsers.

 ### 3.2.4.
 Reliability
 <a name="3_2_4_reliability"></a>